krysp-io/node-red-contrib-cloud-scheduler/README.md

 # Contributions

 Development of Cloud Scheduler Node happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving mapper node.
+Read below to learn how you can take part in improving cloud scheduler node.

 ## Contributing Guide